-If the student fails the qualifying exams on completion of Stage 1 of the program, he or she may complete the S.T.M. degree by finishing 6 more hours in the following segments: 3 hours in Communications, 2 hours in Theological Studies (if the major is Biblical Studies) or 2 hours in Biblical Studies (if the major is Theological Studies), and 1 hour of Servant Leadership Internship.
-Students also must have completed course work in soteriology and eschatology in their master's program.
+Students who fail the qualifying exams on completion of Stage 1 of the PhD program, may choose to complete the STM degree by finishing any requirements that remain for that degree (see the STM degree program section of this catalog).
+In most cases, this will require only 6 more hours of coursework.
+(This assumes that students have completed the 26 hours of coursework required for Stage 1 of the PhD program, since the STM degree requires 32 hours for completion.)
+The additional 6 hours should be taken in the following segments: 3 hours in Communications, 2 hours in Theological Studies (if the major is Biblical Studies) or 2 hours in Biblical Studies (if the major is Theological Studies), and I hour of Servant Leadership Internship.
+Students must also have completed coursework in soteriology and eschatology in their master's program.